Lalor Park Preschool is an ‘Allergy Aware’ centre and parents are asked not to bring nuts or nut products such as Peanut Butter or Nutella.

 Sun Hat and Sunscreen

-Our Sun Safe policy requires children (and staff) to wear hats while outdoors, all year.
-Parents must supply a hat for their child to wear outdoors each day to help protect them against the risk of sunburn.
+As a Cancer Council Sun Safe Service, our Sun Protection policy requires children (and educators) to wear hats while outdoors, all year.
+Families must supply a hat for their child to wear outdoors each day to help protect them against the risk of sunburn.
 Hats remain at Preschool in the hat rack.
 In line with the Cancer Council recommendations, we recommend (and sell) broad brimmed bucket style hats with a 7mm brim, as these offer the best protection from the sun.
 Children must also come to Preschool in clothing that has sleeves to protect the shoulders.
 Preschool T shirts and hats are available for purchase at the office any time.

-Our Sun Safe Policy requests parents to apply sunscreen to their child each Preschool morning in preparation for outdoor play.
-If permission has been given on the Enrolment Form, staff will reapply Sunscreen (Cancer Council’s Broad Spectrum Lotion SPF30+ ) to children before they participate in any afternoon outdoor play activities.
+Our Sun Protection Policy requests families to apply sunscreen to their child each Preschool morning in preparation for outdoor play.
+If permission has been given on the Enrolment Form, educators will reapply Sunscreen (Cancer Council’s Broad Spectrum Lotion SPF30+ ) to children before they participate in any afternoon outdoor play activities.
 Children with skin allergies bring their own sunscreen.

 Quiet Relaxation Time

 Children are encouraged to rest for a short time in the afternoon.
 A quiet and relaxed atmosphere is created to give children the chance to rest or sleep if necessary, depending on their needs.
 Each child will need a small flat sheet, towel or blanket clearly marked with their name.